 Create new habitats by leaving piles of leaves and other vegetation in secluded parts of the garden in autumn.
-Good spots include underneath hedges and by ponds or other water where they like to drink.
-You can also rest a board against a sheltered wall and fill the gap with dry leaves.
+Good spots include underneath hedges and by ponds (remember to have an escape ramp) or other water where they like to drink.
+You can also rest a small board against a sheltered wall and fill the gap with dry leaves.

 You can supplement a hedgehog’s natural diet to give them a helping hand.
 This is doubly as important in autumn when they need to accumulate fat before they go into hibernation.

-Try putting out a bowl of good quality cat or dog food, but make sure it doesn’t contain any fish or comes in a gravy.
+Try putting out a bowl of good quality cat or dog food or some cat biscuits and plenty of water to drink.

-Don’t forget that this will only ever be supplemental: a hedgehog’s natural diet consist of bugs, slugs, snails, beetles, caterpillars and earthworms.
-They have plenty of food to choose from in your garden and will continue to forage for themselves as well if you put out food for them.
+Remember that this will only ever be supplemental: a hedgehog’s natural diet consists of bugs, slugs, snails, beetles, caterpillars and earthworms.
+So, all being well they will have plenty of food to choose from in your garden and will continue to forage for themselves as well eat you put out food for them.

 To make sure your garden is a safe and secure space for hedgehogs, there are a few things you can do: